10. Notice Provisions

 8. Still Practicing After All These Years

 Football players practice the week before the Super Bowl.
 Professional baseball players practice in the pre-season.
 The best musicians constantly ‘hone their chops’ in practice.
 Active attorneys read new legal cases as they are issued and participate in continuing legal education seminars where attorneys and judges discuss evolving issues.
-Do-it-yourself, and you miss factors like what a judge may have disclosed about what they look for in a solid case.
+Do-it-yourself, and you miss factors like what a claims adjuster or judge may have disclosed about what they look for in a solid case.

 7. Free Consultation in Injury Cases